 Several reference panels for imputing autosomal and sex-chromosomal variants have been created in recent years (1000 Genomes Project Consortium et al., 2015); (McCarthy et al., 2016).
 However, to our knowledge, no large, globally diverse reference panel has been produced for mtDNA.
 The 1,000 Genomes Project dataset contains 2,504 mtDNA sequences, representing 26 populations, but many other populations (e.g., Pacific Islanders, Indigenous Australians, and Central Asians) are not represented.
 Furthermore, the panel derived from the 1000 Genomes Project dataset is not in a format readily available for imputation, adding further complexity to future analyses of these data.
 Samples from under-represented human populations are unlikely to have their haplotypes represented, even if they are common in their individual population, due to an ascertainment bias towards European and East Asian populations (Popejoy and Fullerton, 2016).
 This represents a significant problem for both medical and evolutionary research, as historical datasets from these populations would need to have missing mtSNVs imputed from other populations that do not include haplotypes present in the sample panel populations.
 Inability to capture haplotypes with a disease-causing mtSNV will lead to a failure to understand the genetic basis behind human disease (Popejoy and Fullerton, 2016; Sirugo, Williams and Tishkoff, 2019).
 Finally, in some instances, where mtDNA reference panels have been created, they have not been made public (Hudson et al., 2014; Gonçalves et al., 2018).
 This again presents a hurdle for users without experience in multiple sequence alignment (MSA).

 To ensure that allelic frequencies, and therefore probabilities of observing a given haplotype, are accurately estimated, it is pertinent that homologous sites in different mtDNA genomes are aligned correctly.
 Typically, this entails inserting alignment gaps (‘–’) between some of the nucleotides in some of the sequences in an MSA.
 When a site in an MSA contains one or several alignment gaps, we can infer that insertions and/or deletions (jointly labelled indels) must have occurred during the evolution of the genomes in the MSA.
-However, placing alignment gaps correctly in an MSA turns out to be more challenging than most scientists realize—in many cases, MSA methods prioritize aligning the alignment gaps over aligning the nucleotides (Golubchik et al., 2007).
+However, placing alignment gaps correctly in an MSA turns out to be more challenging than most scientists realise—in many cases, MSA methods prioritize aligning the alignment gaps over aligning the nucleotides (Golubchik et al., 2007).
 Obviously, that does not reflect biological reality.
 Experienced bioinformaticians may manually curate their MSAs to correctly place the alignment gaps (Morrison, 2009, 2015); however, many others do not have the expertise, time, and/or resources to do so (see, e.g., the alignment of flavivirus genomes used by Lessler et al. 2016).
 To enable future population genetic and disease-related research that relies on accurate identification of human mtDNA haplotypes, it is clear that a publicly available high-quality MSA, comprising globally diverse sequences, and reference panel will be needed.

 Given the lack of these vital resources, we have created a large (n=36,960) globally diverse MSA using automated alignment software and manual curation by experienced researchers.
 We then converted this MSA into a reference panel and have made it publicly available through GitHub.
 We also have developed a SnakeMake pipeline (MitoImpute) for easy imputation of mtSNVs through the IMPUTE2 framework.
-We validated the performance of MitoImpute using in silico microarrays (ISMs) derived from 1,000 Genomes Project (1000 Genomes Project Consortium et al., 2015) whole-genome sequence (WGS) data, and empirical data from the Alzheimer's Disease Neuroimaging Initiative (ADNI) (Saykin et al., 2010).
+We validated the performance of MitoImpute using in silico microarrays (ISMs) derived from 1000 Genomes Project’s (1000 Genomes Project Consortium et al., 2015) whole-genome sequence (WGS) data, and empirical data from the Alzheimer's Disease Neuroimaging Initiative (ADNI) (Saykin et al., 2010).

 Methods